shipmonk-rnd/composer-dependency-analyser/README.md

 You can add `--verbose` flag to see first usage of each class.

-## How it works:
+## What it does:
-This tool extracts dependencies and autoloader paths from your composer.json and detects:
+This tool reads your `composer.json` and scans all paths listed in both `autoload` sections while analysing:

 - Shadowed dependencies
-  - This stop working if such package gets removed in one of your dependencies
+  - Those are dependencies of your dependencies, which are not listed in `composer.json`
+  - Your code can break when your direct dependency gets updated to newer version which does not require that shadowed dependency anymore
+  - You should list all those classes within your dependencies
 - Dev dependencies used in production code
-  - Those stop working if you ever run your application with `composer install --no-dev`
+  - Your code can break once you run your application with `composer install --no-dev`

-## Shadow dependency risks
-You are not in control of dependencies of your dependencies, so your code can break if you rely on such transitive dependency and your direct dependency will be updated to newer version which does not require that transitive dependency anymore.

-Every used class should be listed in your `require` (or `require-dev`) section of `composer.json`.
+  - You should move those to `require` from `require-dev`

+It is expected to run this tool in root of your project, where the `composer.json` is located.
+If you want to run it elsewhere, you can use `--composer_json=path/to/composer.json` option.

+Currently, it only supports those autoload sections: `psr-4`, `psr-0`, `files`.

 ## Future scope:
 - Detecting dead dependencies